This is The Story of How Paul Robinson Recovered from Hypothyroidism, Became a Thyroid Patient Advocate and Wrote His Books

 I will never, ever be able to consider thyroid disease without also thinking about the emotional damage that it can do on the person involved and all of those around them.

-I doubt that I will ever completely get over the emotional damage that was done to me through lack of timely and correct treatment.
+I doubt that I will ever completely get over the emotional damage that was done to me through a lack of timely and correct treatment.

 Very little appears to have changed in the intervening years.
 In fact, from talking to other patients, I’d say it was harder now to get believed and get treatment than it was back then – this is certainly true in the UK.
 Hopefully, this will improve over time and I am hoping that my book ‘Recovering with T3’ will play its small part in doing that.